zalando/postgres-operator/docs/user.md

 Here `cluster` is a name of a source cluster that is going to be cloned.
 A new cluster will be cloned from S3, using the latest backup before the `timestamp`.
-In this case, `uid` field is also mandatory - operator will use it to find a correct key inside an S3 bucket.
+Note, that a time zone is required for `timestamp` in the format of +00:00 which is UTC.
+The `uid` field is also mandatory.
+The operator will use it to find a correct key inside an S3 bucket.
 You can find this field in the metadata of the source cluster: